-VEAL CHOP Nursing Mnemonic: A Guide to Fetal Heart Monitoring – devshopsimplenursing
+VEAL CHOP Nursing Mnemonic: Fetal Heart Rate Monitoring Techniques

 VEAL CHOP is a nursing mnemonic device, or a memory technique, nurses use to identify variations in fetal heart rate patterns during birth.